-For Kazakhstan, information on wildlife seizures was collected by the Association for the Conservation of Biodiversity in Kazakhstan (ACBK) through direct information requests to government agencies made via formal letters comprising: 1) the Committee of Forestry and Wildlife of the Ministry of Ecology and Natural Resources of the Republic of Kazakhstan; 2) the Agency of the Republic of Kazakhstan for Financial Monitoring of the Ministry of Finance of the Republic of Kazakhstan; 3) the Ministry of Internal Affairs of the Republic of Kazakhstan; 4) the General Prosecutor's Office of the Republic of Kazakhstan; 5) Border Service of the National Security Committee of the Republic of Kazakhstan; and 6) the State Revenue Committee of the Ministry of Finance of the Republic of Kazakhstan.
-It was not possible to obtain information from the State Revenue Committee while owing to various pieces of legislation, some stakeholders could only provide incomplete data.
+For Kazakhstan, information on wildlife seizures was collected by the Association for the Conservation of Biodiversity of Kazakhstan (ACBK) through direct information requests to government agencies made via formal letters comprising: 1) the Committee of Forestry and Wildlife of the Ministry of Ecology and Natural Resources of the Republic of Kazakhstan; 2) the Agency of the Republic of Kazakhstan for Financial Monitoring of the Ministry of Finance of the Republic of Kazakhstan; 3) the Ministry of Internal Affairs of the Republic of Kazakhstan; 4) the General Prosecutor's Office of the Republic of Kazakhstan; 5) Border Service of the National Security Committee of the Republic of Kazakhstan; and 6) the State Revenue Committee of the Ministry of Finance of the Republic of Kazakhstan.
+For Kyrgyzstan, despite requests from both TRAFFIC and Flora &

-- For Kyrgyzstan, despite requests from both TRAFFIC and Flora & Fauna, information on illegal wildlife trade was not obtained.
-However, data was obtained with the assistance of the public branch of the German-based Nature and Biodiversity Conservation Union (NABU) in the Kyrgyz Republic and from the Kyrgyzstan Ministry of Natural Resources, Ecology and Technical Supervision of the Kyrgyz Republic and State Committee for National Security of the Kyrgyz Republic. - For Tajikistan, information on seizures was compiled by Fauna & Flora Tajikistan who contacted the following government agencies for data in addition to holding a workshop with representatives of the agencies: 1) Customs Service under the Government of the Republic of Tajikistan; 2) Eco Police of the Republic of Tajikistan; 3) National Academy of Sciences of the Republic of Tajikistan; 4) Committee for Environmental Protection under the Government of the Republic of Tajikistan. - For Uzbekistan, information was collected from the State Customs Committee of the Republic of Uzbekistan, the Ministry of Natural Resources of the Republic of Uzbekistan, the Institute of Zoology, the Institute of Botany of the Academy of Sciences of the Republic of Uzbekistan, and Tashkent Zoo.
+Fauna, information on illegal wildlife trade was not obtained.
+However, data was obtained with the assistance of the public branch of the German-based Nature and Biodiversity Conservation Union (NABU) in the Kyrgyz Republic and from the Kyrgyzstan Ministry of Natural Resources, Ecology and Technical Supervision of the Kyrgyz Republic and State Committee for National Security of the Kyrgyz Republic.

+For Tajikistan, information on seizures was compiled by Fauna & Flora Tajikistan who contacted the following government agencies for data in addition to holding a workshop with representatives of the agencies: 1) Customs Service under the Government of the Republic of Tajikistan; 2) Eco Police of the Republic of Tajikistan; 3) National Academy of Sciences of the Republic of Tajikistan; 4) Committee for Environmental Protection under the Government of the Republic of Tajikistan.

+For Uzbekistan, information was collected from the State Customs Committee of the Republic of Uzbekistan, the Ministry of Ecology, Environmental Protection and Climate Change of the Republic of Uzbekistan, the Institute of Zoology, the Institute of Botany of the Academy of Sciences of the Republic of Uzbekistan, and Tashkent Zoo.
 The Institute of Zoology of the Academy of Sciences of the Republic of Uzbekistan and the Ecological Resource Centre "EKOMAKTAB" then compiled the information received for the analysis.
 The Border Service and the Ministry of Internal Affairs replied that the information was classified and could not be shared.